kirbylink/warp/BUILD.md

 >
 > * The build uses GitHub-hosted runners including `ubuntu-24.04-arm` and `windows-11-arm`, which are currently in public preview.
 See [here](https://github.blog/changelog/2025-01-16-linux-arm64-hosted-runners-now-available-for-free-in-public-repositories-public-preview/) and [here](https://github.blog/changelog/2025-04-14-windows-arm64-hosted-runners-now-available-in-public-preview/).
 > * No release is required - the binaries are available directly from the Actions UI.
+> * The Windows binaries built using GitHub-hosted runners use the **MSVC toolchain** and therefore **require the [Visual C++ Redistributable for x64](https://aka.ms/vs/17/release/vc_redist.x64.exe)** to be installed on the target machine.
+>   If you're missing `VCRUNTIME140.dll`, installing this runtime should resolve the issue.
+> * Alternatively, you can use the cross-compiled Windows binaries built under Linux (with the GNU toolchain), which do **not** require additional runtimes.